FooBarAUT/network_sniffer/README.md

 **Keep in mind:**\
 Between each ping there is a random sleep-time of up to 5 seconds to not flood the network.\
-Therefore a full scan or a custom scan with a large range can potentially take a **long** time!s
+Therefore a full scan or a custom scan with a large range can potentially take a **long** time!

 ## Contributing